Field

 Action

-Fields may have a button attached to the beginning or end.
-Similarly to prefixes and suffixes, you'll need to wrap the input (or select) and action button in a div that has the class input-group.
+Fields may have a action button attached to the beginning or end.
+Like prefixes and suffixes, you'll need to wrap the input (or select) and action button in a div that has the class input-group.
 The action button must also have the class action.

 Below is an example of a password field with a button that toggles the visibility of the password.